 - External microphone port

-Nearly every modern mirrorless camera (including the affordable Sony A6400) offers all of these features, so we recommend referring to our picks for the best mirrorless cameras.
+Nearly every modern mirrorless camera (including the affordable Sony A6400) offers all of these features, so we recommend referring to our picks for the best mirrorless cameras — or if you’re trying to maximize on production value, splurge a bit and get the Sony Alpha a7 III.

 Swappa’s Quick Picks